Marcel Mettelsiefen: Career

-In his four-part documentary series "Afghanistan – The Wounded Land", Mettelsiefen weaves together unseen archival footage with first-hand testimonials from those who have endured the tragic events of the last 50 years in Afghanistan.
-In a 360-degree approach, he lets various actors have their say.
-CIA agents, Soviet generals, Afghan warlords, but above all many strong Afghan women.
+In his four-part documentary series "Afghanistan – The Wounded Land", Mettelsiefen combines archival footage with first-hand testimonials from Afghans.

-BAFTA- winning Children of the Taliban followed a cinematic account of the lives of children in Afghanistan told through the lens and stories of four young children.
+Children of the Taliban followed a cinematic account of the lives of children in Afghanistan told through the lens and stories of four young children.

-His feature documentary In Her Hands premiered to great acclaim on the opening weekend of the Toronto Film Festival 2022 and was sold to Netflix.
+His feature documentary In Her Hands premiered on the opening weekend of the Toronto Film Festival 2022 and was sold to Netflix.

 In 2023, Mettelsiefen released Tanja, a documentary about Tanja Nijmeijer, a Dutch woman named who was once part of the Revolutionary Armed Forces of Colombia (FARC).
 The film, according to Mettelsiefen, is meant to depict her as a strong but not necessarily likeable woman and a victim of male chauvinism.
 Mettelsiefen first met Nijmeijer in the early 2010s, while reporting on the Colombian peace process on behalf of Der Spiegel, but he did not secure enough funds and support for a documentary on her until 2019.
 In his original draft, the film would "hide" her at first and describe her indirectly through interviews with other people, then show her on camera midway.
 However, his editors rejected that idea.